joravkumar/GCTranscriptionConnector-Google/README.md

   - Normalized to BCP-47 format.

 - **Supported Languages:**
   - Defined in the SUPPORTED_LANGUAGES environment variable (comma-separated, e.g., "es-ES,it-IT,en-US").
+They must be supported by the Google model we are leveraging (for Chirp 2, see: https://cloud.google.com/speech-to-text/v2/docs/chirp_2-model)
   - Sent to Genesys Cloud in the "opened" message for probe connections.

 - **Translation Toggle:**